lukasmartinelli/lukasmartinelli.github.io/_posts/2014-07-04-cloud-storage-apis-compared.md

 One Drive    | Not supported     | Not supported          | shared_with, access
 Sugar Sync   | versions          | image                  | publicLink

+## Conclusion
+I am really fond of the Dropbox API because using a path instead of an ID proved to be easier to use as a developer.
+However accessing a ressource via its ID makes more sense from a REST standpoint of view.

+The One Drive API is very slick and does not have most of the features the other APIs provide.
+Everyone except One Drive does a fantastic job in documentation.

 ## Status Codes